 Administrative AssistantPhoebe Grigg415 502-6305phoebe.grigg / cmp, ucsf, edu

 Dr. Vale received a B.A. degree in biology and chemistry from the University of California, Santa Barbara, and a Ph.D. degree in neuroscience from Stanford University.
 His postdoctoral studies at the NIH Marine Biological Laboratory were on microtubule-based motors.
-Dr. Vale has been at UCSF since 1986 and currently is a Professor and the Chair of the CMP department.
-Dr. Vale also holds appointments as Investigator in the Howard Hughes Medical Institute and the W. K. Hamilton Distinguished Professor in the Dept. of Anesthesia (UCSF).
+Dr. Vale has been at UCSF since 1986 and currently is a Professor in the CMP department.
+Dr. Vale also holds appointments as Investigator in the Howard Hughes Medical Institute.